 Researchers have also shown that the ketone bodies, beta hydroxybuterate and acetoacetate, might be the cause for the anti-seizure effects.
 One observation supporting this theory is the fact that seizure control can be lost by consuming carbohydrates, and, thus, falling out of ketosis.
 Another phenomenon supporting this claim is that blood or serum ketone levels have a strong, negative correlation with seizure activity.

-8. How soon does it take for the diet to reduce or eliminate seizures?
+How soon does the keto diet reduce or eliminate seizures?

 The diet can become effective immediately or can take several months.
 Each person is unique and has different seizure patterns and frequency.
 There is usually improvement within the first 10 weeks on the Ketogenic Diet.